Ringworm(tinea infections) is a common fungal infection of the skin.

 - whitish areas around the claws

-You can develop dermatophytosis if you come in contact with fungi from prolonged water exposure or if you have minor skin injuries.
+You can develop dermatophytosis if you come in contact with fungi from prolonged water exposure or have minor skin injuries.

 Using a public shower or pool makes you more susceptible to fungal infections.